HiPerCoRe/KTT/documentation/ktt_api.md

 This only affects `printResult()` methods.
 Default time unit is microseconds.

 * `void setInvalidResultPrinting(const bool flag)`:
-Enables or disables printing of results from failed kernel runs based on provided flag.
+Toggles printing of results from failed kernel runs.
 Invalid results will be separated from valid results during printing.
 Printing of invalid results is disabled by default.